top of page

 • OCD (Obsessive Compulsive Disorder)

-While I do not have an official medical diagnosis (YET), after years of research I have identified with 5 of the 7 conditions above.
+While I do not have an official medical diagnosis (YET), after years of research I have identified with 8 of the 9 conditions above, which have qualities that very often overlap.
 Even though most of these exist on a spectrum, it'd be easy to assume that I am downtrodden and cursed, and yet, here I am- relatively happy and content with the life I've created.

 I am late realized neurodivergent, and that just means my brain doesn't work like a "normal" person, and I've lived my entire life masking my symptoms and disabilities to try and fit in, unknowingly.